subugoe/rdd-technical-reference/rdd-technical-reference.md

 We recommend to use Gitflow Workflow: <https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow>, Cheat Sheet: <https://danielkummer.github.io/git-flow-cheatsheet>), if possible on server side: use protection of the develop and master branches.

+A github workflow used in DARIAH-DE and related services is described in the DARIAH-DE Wiki: <https://wiki.de.dariah.eu/display/DARIAH3/DARIAH-DE+Release+Management#DARIAH-DEReleaseManagement-Beispielmitdevelop-undmaster-Branch(Gitflow)>

 Automatically closing issues via commit message depends on the Git repository server.
 Issues can also be referenced across repositories (cf. [link](https://help.github.com/articles/autolinked-references-and-urls/#commit-shas)).

 Which repo you are using depends on: